peckphp/peck/README.md

 **Peck** is a powerful CLI tool designed to identify wording or spelling mistakes in your codebase: filenames, class names, method names, property names, docs, and more.
 Built for speed, simplicity, and seamless integration, Peck fits naturally into your workflow, much like tools such as Pint or Pest.

-Leveraging the robust capabilities of **[GNU Aspell](https://en.wikipedia.org/wiki/GNU_Aspell)** via the [github.com/tigitz/php-spellchecker](https://github.com/tigitz/php-spellchecker) PHP wrapper, Peck inspects every corner of your codebase — ensuring your work maintains a high standard of clarity and professionalism.
+Leveraging the robust capabilities of **[GNU Aspell](https://en.wikipedia.org/wiki/GNU_Aspell)**, Peck inspects every corner of your codebase — ensuring your work maintains a high standard of clarity and professionalism.

 > Note: Peck is still under active development and is not yet ready for production use.